cajewell01/100_days_of_code_python/README.md

 #### [Project: Rock, Paper, Scissors](https://github.com/cajewell01/100_days_of_code_python/blob/main/day-4-project-rock-paper-scissors.py)
-Your job is to write a program that allows you to mark a square on the map using a two-digit system.
-The first digit is the vertical column number and the second digit is the horizontal row number. e.g.:

-First your program must take the user input and convert it to a usable format.

-Next, you need to use it to update your nested list with an "x".
+Make a rock, paper, scissors game.

+Inside the main.py file, you'll find the ASCII art for the hand signals already saved to a corresponding variable: rock, paper, and scissors.
+This will make it easy to print them out to the console.

+Start the game by asking the player:

+"What do you choose?
+Type 0 for Rock, 1 for Paper or 2 for Scissors."

+From there you will need to figure out:

+How you will store the user's input.
+How you will generate a random choice for the computer.
+How you will compare the user's and the computer's choice to determine the winner (or a draw).
+And also how you will give feedback to the player.

 ###### My Thoughts & Things I Learned
-Again I really liked the logic of figuring out the code.
-Once you moved past thinking of the logic the code wa very straightforward.
-I did add a note in my code so as I am learning I can go back to it and remember the logic behind what I did.
+I think this tied up the lessons of the day very well.
+After the previous two exercises this felt straightforward.
+Although, I did originally miss if, elif statements for there being a draw.
+But I figured it out quickly at the end when playing with the game provided by the instructor.